tprasadtp/cryptokms/scripts/README.md

 for generating integration test responses.
 Terraform state is intentionally not shared nor saved as resources are meant to be destroyed after generating test data.

-Please refer to README in individual directory for more info.
+Please refer to README in individual directories for more info.

 > **Warning**
 >